swiftyfinch/Rugby/docs/migration-guide.md

   argument: base
 ```

-That is because now this command will be called as a usual terminal command `plan base`\
+That's because now this command will be called as a usual terminal command `plan base`\
 without additional conversion.

 Use all options and flags as they are, but without `-` and `--` prefixes.